 How does the data integration work?

-In essence, data integration (also known as fusion) transfers audience estimates based on participants in one dataset (comScore in this case) to participants in the host dataset (PAMCo), so that there is a combined dataset that represents the data contained in both, as well as the relationships between variables from different datasets.
+In essence, data integration (also known as fusion) transfers audience estimates based on participants in one dataset to participants in another dataset so that there is a combined dataset that represents the data contained in both, as well as the relationships between variables from different datasets.

-In order to do this, the fusion finds the best possible matches between participants in the respective datasets in respect of their demographics and behaviour.
+In order to do this, the fusion finds the best possible matches between participants in the two datasets in respect of their demographics and behaviour.